Azure-Samples/cognitive-services-java-sdk-samples/Search/BingNewsSearch/README.md

 # Bing News Search SDK Sample ##

 Sample code for searching news using Bing News Search, an Azure Cognitive Service.
-- Search the news for "Quantum  Computing" and print out the results.
+- Search the news for "Quantum  Computing" with market and count settings and print out the results.
-- Next sample here...
+- Search the news for "Artificial Intelligence" with market, freshness and sort-by settings and print out the results.
+- Search the news category "Movie and TV Entertainment" with market and safe search settings and print out the results.
+- Search the news trending topics with market and print out the results.

 ## Features